microsoft/vscode-wiki/How-to-Contribute.md

 - [Translations](#translations)
 - [Discussion Etiquette](#discussion-etiquette)

-## First Time Contributors
+## Start Here

-If this is your first time contributing to the Code project or to Open Source, welcome!
+If this is your first time contributing to the Code project or to Open Source Software, welcome!

+There are many ways to contribute to the Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

+It is recommended you start by cloning and building the repository.
+Check out the [Prerequisites](#prerequisites) section below to set up your local environment first.
+Then, follow the steps in the [Build and Run](#build-and-run) section to get the source code downloaded and running on your machine.

-For contributing to Code for the first time, look for issues labeled [`good first issue`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) on our [issues tracker](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
+After cloning and building the repo, check out the [issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
+If you are contributing to Code for the first time, issues labeled [`good first issue`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are good candidates.
+Issues labeled [`help wanted`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are good issues to submit a PR for.
+If you are contributing significant changes, please discuss with the assignee of the issue first before starting to work on the issue.

+If you haven't already, make sure to read our [CONTRIBUTING.md](https://github.com/microsoft/vscode/blob/master/CONTRIBUTING.md) for more information on contributing and where to go for help.

 ## Prerequisites